Silk, cotton or TENCEL™ lyocell: which material is best for a good night's sleep?

 -

-Silk : requires more delicacy, but lasts a long time if taken care of.
+Silk: requires more delicacy, but lasts a long time if cared for properly.

 -